isabella232/advertising-cloud.en/help/user-guide/planning/private-inventory/on-demand-inventory.md

 *

-    * &nbsp;If you have any questions about the approval process, please reach out to your Account Manager or platform_support@tubemogul.com.
-If you are approved,&nbsp;placement set up is as follows:
+    *  If you have any questions about the approval process, please reach out to your Account Manager or platform_support@tubemogul.com.
+If you are approved, placement set up is as follows:

 `<script src="//fast.wistia.com/assets/external/E-v1.js" async charset="ISO-8859-1"></script>`